Machine learning glass caging order parameters with an artificial nested neural network: Methods

-Let us consider $N_{\rm r}$ replicas of the same sample.
-According to the replica theory~\cite{parisi2020theory}, a replicated configuration $C$ is drawn from a given distribution $P(C)$ depending on the state of the system.
+Practically, the caging order parameters are measured using the replica construction (let us consider $N_{\rm r}$ replicas of the same sample)~\cite{ parisi2010mean, charbonneau2017glass, parisi2020theory, berthier2016growing}.
+The replicated configurations are sampled from a given distribution $P(C)$ depending on the state of the system.
 In liquids, $P(C)$ is the equilibrium distribution and $C$ can be any microscopic state in the ensemble.
-In glasses, there are multiple meta-stable states $\mathcal{C}_{\rm MS}$ and different samples may belong to different meta-stable states.
+In glasses, there are multiple meta-stable states $\mathcal{C}_{\rm MS}$, and different samples may belong to different meta-stable states.
 Thus the replicas of a given sample should be constructed from the conditional probability distribution $P(C| \mathcal{C}_{\rm MS})$, where $\mathcal{C}_{\rm MS}$ is the meta-stable state that the given sample belongs to.
 From a dynamical point of view, it means that the same particle from different replicas should be confined in the same cage, but it is allowed to vibrate freely inside the cage.
 The purpose of replica construction is to translate caging dynamics to a static distribution of replicas.
 With this setup, the properties of cages can be obtained by analyzing the ensemble of replicas.

-There are many ways to quantify caging order, such as the average cage size or the fluctuation (susceptibility) of cage sizes.
-Below are three quantities that are relevant to this study.
-The main idea is to compute pairwise quantities for two replicas $A$ and $B$ randomly drawn from the ensemble of replicas. \\